Donna Mann, Chair

 OCTH 522S.
 RESEARCH METHODS IN OCCUPATIONAL THERAPY.
 3 Credits.

-This course is designed to introduce the student to the process of critical inquiry regarding research methods across the quantitative and qualitative spectrum.
-It prepares students to be a knowledgeable consumers of research and the professional literature relating to the practice of OT.
-It develops competence in critiquing and applying research methods to the application of evidence based practice in OT.
-Completion of a case study based on current evidence or a research proposal is required.
+This course is designed to introduce the student to the process of critical inquiry regarding a broad spectrum of research methods across the quantitative and qualitative spectrum.
+This course will prepare the student to be a knowledgeable consumer of research and the professional literature as it relates to the practice of occupational therapy.
+In this course, the student will develop competence in critiquing and applying various research methods and designs to the application of evidence based practice in occupational therapy.
+This course serves as the capstone for the Interdisciplinary Studies, Occupational Therapy Track.
+The Capstone Project will require the completion of either a case study based on current evidence or a research proposal.

-Student will have the opportunity to identify, evaluate, and critically analyze the psychometric properties and application of several of the most commonly used evaluation and assessment tools used in occupational therapy.
-The course offers the following information and experiences: 1. knowledge of the psychometric principles , 2. analysis of the assessment properties, 3. critical selection of appropriate assessment tools and 4. standardized assessment use and documentation of results.
+This course will provide you with the opportunity to identify, evaluate, and critically analyze the psychometric properties and application of several of the most commonly used evaluation and assessment tools in the profession of occupational therapy.
+The course offers learners the following information and experiences: 1) knowledge of the psychometrics for standardized assessment tools, 2) analysis of the assessment need, 3) critical selection of appropriate evaluation tools to address the assessment need, 4) pragmatic application of the tools on a human subject whenever possible, and 5) interpretation of data.

 OCTH 530S.
-OCCUPATIONAL PERFORMANCE AND MENTAL HEALTH: LPD.
-3 Credits.
+OCCUPATIONAL PERFORMANCE AND MENTAL HEALTH.
+4 Credits.

 OCTH 531S.
 OCCUPATIONAL PERFORMANCE AND ADULTS.
 4 Credits.